galaxyproject/training-material/Proteomics/tutorials/database-handling.md

 > 4. Click on `Execute`.
 There will be a new dataset named `Protein database` in your history, now.
 > 5. Rename the `Protein database` to `Main database`.
 >
 >	 > ### :bulb: Tip: Types of uniprot databases
 >	 > Uniprot offers several types of databases.
 You may choose to download only reviewed (UniProtKB/Swissprot) databases, only unreviewed (UniProtKB/TREMBL) or both (UniProtKB).
 In well researched organisms, e.g. Homo sapiens or D. melanogaster, reviewed (Swissprot) databases are always kept up-to-date and may lead to cleaner search results.
 In other organisms, it might be wiser to include the unreviewed (TREMBL) database not to miss important proteins.
 >  >
 >	 > You may also include protein isoforms by setting the tick box `Include isoform data` to `Yes`.
 >  > {: .tip}
 >
 >	 > ### :question: Question
 >  > What is the difference between a "reference proteome set" and a "complete proteome set"?
+>  >
+>  >  <details>
+>  >  <summary>Click to view answer!</summary>
+>  >  <ol type="1">
+>  >  <li> A UniProt complete proteome consists of the set of proteins thought to be expressed by an organism whose genome has been completely sequenced.
+A reference proteome is the complete proteome of a representative, well-studied model organism or an organism of interest for biomedical research.
+Reference proteomes constitute a representative cross-section of the taxonomic diversity to be found within UniProtKB.
+They include the proteomes of well-studied model organisms and other proteomes of interest for biomedical and biotechnological research.
+Species of particular importance may be represented by numerous reference proteomes for specific ecotypes or strains of interest.
+[Link to source](http://www.uniprot.org/help/reference_proteome)</li>
+>  >  </ol>
+>  >  </details>
 >  > {: .question}
 > {: .hands_on}